Tired, hungover midlife woman with messy hair and dark circles, symbolizing how alcohol disrupts sleep, hormones, and energy during perimenopause.

 "The goal isn’t to be sober.
 The goal is to love yourself so much you don’t need to drink." – Sarah Rusbatch

-Sobriety isn’t about restriction—it’s about freedom.
+Choosing not to drink isn’t about deprivation—it’s about liberation.
 It’s about choosing self-care over self-sabotage.
-When we shift our mindset from deprivation to empowerment, everything changes.
+And when we shift our mindset from punishment to empowerment, everything changes.

 How to Cultivate Self-Love